MicrosoftDocs/azure-docs/articles/sql-database/sql-database-business-continuity.md

 > When the data center comes back online the old primaries automatically reconnect to the new primary and become secondary databases.
 If you need to relocate the primary back to the original region, you can initiate a planned failover manually (failback).
 >

-### Perform a Geo-Restore
+### Perform a geo-restore
-If you are using automated backups with geo-redundant storage replication as your recovery mechanism, [initiate a database recovery using Geo-Restore](sql-database-disaster-recovery.md#recover-using-geo-restore).
+If you are using automated backups with geo-redundant storage replication as your recovery mechanism, [initiate a database recovery using geo-restore](sql-database-disaster-recovery.md#recover-using-geo-restore).
 Recovery usually takes place within 12 hours - with data loss of up to one hour determined by when the last hourly differential backup with taken and replicated.
 Until the recovery completes, the database is unable to record any transactions or respond to any queries.

 > [!NOTE]
 > If the data center comes back online before you switch your application over to the recovered database, you can cancel the recovery.